izumin5210/AndroidEventEmitter/README.md

 emitter.on(connectionListenerImpl);

-emitter.onConnect(); // Call onCreate() for all registered listeners
+emitter.emitOnConnect(); // Call onCreate() for all registered listeners

 new Thread(new Runnable() {
     @Override
     public void run() {
-        emitter.onConnectOnUiThread() // Call onConnect on UI thread }
+        emitter.emitOnConnectOnUiThread() // Call onConnect on UI thread }
 });
 ```